lukso-network/tools-data-providers/README.md

 For example `ipfs://<CID>` will become `https://api.universalprofile.cloud/ipfs/<CID>`.
 The default url replacer does not take care of replacing or deleting slashes to enable more flexibility.

+> NOTE: As of 2/5/2024 it's still required to use the lukso proxy in order to see files from both infura and pinata.
+The infura IPFS support is still broken as per ticket Request #1115524.
+Any other proxy would need to load both from infura and pinata and possibly other IPFS gateways to reliably gain access to all data stored within IPFS.

 ```mjs
 import { UrlResolver } from "@lukso/data-provider-urlresolver";